knative/docs/docs/developer/serving/services/private-services.md

 helloworld-go   http://helloworld-go.default.svc.cluster.local   helloworld-go-2bz5l   helloworld-go-2bz5l   True
 ```

-The service returns the a URL with the `svc.cluster.local` domain, indicating
+The Service returns the a URL with the `svc.cluster.local` domain, indicating
-the service is only available in the cluster local network.
+the Service is only available in the cluster-local network.